h4vismat/solid-carnival/README.md

 Cloudwatch and SNS have close integration with AWS services, Glue included, so it was a pretty straightforward decision.

 ### Queries
-Queries can ben found on src/queries/.
+Queries can be found on src/queries/.
 Athena should be used to run them.
 Partitioning should be considered while writing queries in a professional setting.